2021 Open Championship: Organisation

 The Open Championship was organised by the R&A, and was included in the PGA Tour, European Tour, and Japan Golf Tour calendars under the major championships category.
 The tournament was a 72-hole (4 rounds) stroke play competition held over 4 days, with 18 holes played each day.
 Play was in groups of three for the first two days, and groups of two in the final two days.
 Groupings for the first two days were decided by the organisers, with each group having one morning, and one afternoon tee time.
 On the final two days, players teed off in reverse order of aggregate score, with the leaders last.
 After 36 holes there was a cut, after which the top 70 and ties progressed through to compete in the third and fourth rounds.
-In the event of a tie for the lowest score after four rounds, a three-hole aggregate playoff would be held to determine the winner; this would be followed by sudden-death extra holes if necessary until a winner emerged.
+In the event of a tie for the lowest score after four rounds, a four-hole aggregate playoff would be held to determine the winner; this would be followed by sudden-death extra holes if necessary until a winner emerged.

 The previous record for attendance at Royal St George's was 183,000 but organisers expected the 2020 edition to exceed 200,000.
 Friday, Saturday and Sunday tickets sold out well in advance, with a few Thursday tickets still to be sold.
 With COVID-19 restrictions in place, up to 32,000 fans were allowed to attend each day of the tournament.